PraveenTyagi-dev/demo/README.md

 # demo
 this is my first repository.
 <br>
-i'm making a change mow
+i'm making a change now
+M specifies the modify tag and u specify untracked tag